robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 * Adding destructive git commands to the default whitelisted non-destructive git commands
 * Testing user tasks with Cucumber, see repoman/features/
 * Relative paths (not absolute) in repoman/repo.conf making the folder portable
-* Bash completion for repo names, works on Win32 using Cygwin or MSYS Bash.
+* Bash completion for repo names, works on Win32 using Cygwin or MSYS Bash
-* Bash function to cd into a repo's working folder
+* Bash function to 'cd' into a repo's working folder

 Bootstrapping this example folder